-- 1. Advertising is a productive activity which importantly benefits society as a tool of business and as a persuasive form of communication. - 2.
-Advertising has a social responsibility to be truthful and relevant, to foster sound values, and promote the welfare of the public. - 3.
-Advertising thrives best in a climate of fair competition under a system of free enterprise. - 4.
-Advertising agencies have certain moral responsibilities to their clients which arise out of the nature of their relationship. - 5.
-Advertising agencies have certain moral responsibilities to media, suppliers and other entities with whom they deal in the course of doing business. - 6.
-Advertising agencies have certain moral responsibilities to one another and to the advertising industry as a whole. - 7.
-The practice of advertising should foster love of country and things Filipino, and should be constant with the aspirations of the people and observant of the laws of the land.
+1. Advertising and marketing communications is a productive activity which importantly benefits society as a tool of business and as a persuasive form of communication.

+2. It has a social responsibility to be truthful and relevant, to foster sound values, and promote the welfare of the public.

+3. It thrives best in a climate of fair competition under a system of free enterprise.

+4. Advertising and marketing communications agencies have certain moral responsibilities to their clients which arise out of the nature of their relationship.

+5. They have certain moral responsibilities to media, suppliers and other entities with whom they deal in the course of doing business.

+6. They have certain moral responsibilities to one another and to the advertising and marketing communications industry as a whole.

+The practice of advertising and marketing communications should foster love of country and things Filipino, and should be constant with the aspirations of the people and observant of the laws of the land.

+ARTICLE II

-ARTICLE II RESPONSIBILITIES TO THE PUBLIC
+RESPONSIBILITIES TO THE PUBLIC

-Guiding Principles: The social responsibilities of advertising agencies are primarily exercised through the advertisements produced for public consumption, and the guiding principles will be those of the truthfulness and honesty, decency, legality, and fair competition as generally accepted in business.
-Above all these, the fostering of sound personal and social values shall be overriding consideration in the creation of advertisements.
+Guiding Principles: The social responsibilities of memberagencies are primarily exercised through the communication materials produced for public consumption, and the guiding principles will be those of the truthfulness and honesty, decency, legality, and fair competition as generally accepted in business.
+Above all these, the fostering of sound personal and social values shall be overriding consideration in the creation of communication materials.